ibrahimmkhalid/ultralytics/docs/en/guides/object-counting.md

 ## FAQ

-### How do I count objects in a video using Ultralytics YOLO11?
+### How do I count objects in a video using SFDT_Ibrahim YOLO11?

-To count objects in a video using Ultralytics YOLO11, you can follow these steps:
+To count objects in a video using SFDT_Ibrahim YOLO11, you can follow these steps:

-1. Import the necessary libraries (`cv2`, `ultralytics`).
+1. Import the necessary libraries (`cv2`, `sfdt_ibrahim`).
 2. Define the counting region (e.g., a polygon, line, etc.).
 3. Set up the video capture and initialize the object counter.
 4. Process each frame to track objects and count them within the defined region.